JeffreyPFC21/LukoliAnime/docs/index.md

 ## Welcome to Lukoli Anime

-You can watch all your favourite anime, all in one small little package!
+You can download all your favourite anime, all in one small little package!

 ### About